MMartynamajchrzak/bookList/README.md

 Data are stored in postgres db.
 Whole project is build on docker.

-Whole project is available on heroku,
+Project is available on heroku,
 [click here](http://book-list-martyna.herokuapp.com/books/list/).